awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 ## Using the AWS SDKs<a name="kms-using-sdks"></a>

-When using AWS SDKs, you can request Amazon S3 to use AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\)\.
+When using AWS SDKs, you can request Amazon S3 to use AWS KMS keys\.
 This section provides examples of using the AWS SDKs for Java and \.NET\.
 For information about other SDKs, go to [Sample Code and Libraries](https://aws.amazon.com/code)\.

 **Important**
-When you use an AWS KMS CMK for server\-side encryption in Amazon S3, you must choose a symmetric CMK\.
-Amazon S3 only supports symmetric CMKs and not asymmetric CMKs\.
+When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a symmetric key\.
+Amazon S3 only supports symmetric keys and not asymmetric keys\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 ### Copy operation<a name="kms-copy-operation"></a>

- When copying objects, you add the same request properties \(`ServerSideEncryptionMethod` and `ServerSideEncryptionKeyManagementServiceKeyId`\) to request Amazon S3 to use an AWS KMS CMK\.
+ When copying objects, you add the same request properties \(`ServerSideEncryptionMethod` and `ServerSideEncryptionKeyManagementServiceKeyId`\) to request Amazon S3 to use an AWS KMS key\.
 For more information about copying objects, see [Copying objects](copy-object.md)\.

 ### Put operation<a name="kms-put-operation"></a>

 ------
 #### [ Java ]

-When uploading an object using the AWS SDK for Java, you can request Amazon S3 to use an AWS KMS CMK by adding the `SSEAwsKeyManagementParams` property as shown in the following request\.
+When uploading an object using the AWS SDK for Java, you can request Amazon S3 to use an AWS KMS key by adding the `SSEAwsKeyManagementParams` property as shown in the following request\.

 ```
 PutObjectRequest putRequest = new PutObjectRequest(bucketName,
    keyName, file).withSSEAwsKeyManagementParams(new SSEAwsKeyManagementParams());
 ```

-In this case, Amazon S3 uses the AWS managed CMK \(see [Using Server\-Side Encryption with CMKs Stored in AWS KMS ](UsingKMSEncryption.md)\)\.
-You can optionally create a symmetric customer managed CMK and specify that in the request\.
+In this case, Amazon S3 uses the AWS managed key \(see [Using Server\-Side Encryption with KMS keys Stored in AWS KMS ](UsingKMSEncryption.md)\)\.
+You can optionally create a symmetric KMS key and specify that in the request\.

 ```
 PutObjectRequest putRequest = new PutObjectRequest(bucketName,
    keyName, file).withSSEAwsKeyManagementParams(new SSEAwsKeyManagementParams(keyID));
 ```

-For more information about creating customer managed CMKs, see [Programming the AWS KMS API](https://docs.aws.amazon.com/kms/latest/developerguide/programming-top.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about creating customer managed keys, see [Programming the AWS KMS API](https://docs.aws.amazon.com/kms/latest/developerguide/programming-top.html) in the *AWS Key Management Service Developer Guide*\.

 For working code examples of uploading an object, see the following topics\.
 You will need to update those code examples and provide encryption information as shown in the preceding code fragment\.
 + For uploading an object in a single operation, see [Uploading objects](upload-objects.md)\.